Amy Winehouse | Tunes + Guitar Lessons

 [rcb-consent type=”change” tag=”link” text=”Change privacy settings”]

-Amy Winehouse only released two albums.
-The debut, Frank, was heavily jazz-influenced and had one notable tune on it in the lead single Stronger Than Me.
-Even though it didn’t chart very well, it was what launched Amy and also won her an Ivor Novello, her first award.
+Amy Winehouse only released two albums, but both left a lasting impact on music.
+Her debut, Frank, was heavily jazz-influenced and featured one notable tune, Stronger Than Me.
+While it didn’t chart very well, the track launched Amy’s career and earned her an Ivor Novello Award, marking her first major recognition.

-As always, this is down to the tunes on it.
-The five singles Rehab, You Know I’m No Good, Back to Black, Tears Dry On Their Own (heavily inspired by Ain’t No Mountain High Enough), and Love Is A Losing Game are all classics today.
+Of course, the album’s brilliance is all down to the tunes.
+The five singles—Rehab, You Know I’m No Good, Back to Black, Tears Dry on Their Own (heavily inspired by Ain’t No Mountain High Enough), and Love Is a Losing Game—are now all considered classics.

-The album track Me & Mr. Jones is pretty awesome too and let’s not forget Valerie, recorded around the same time and released as “Mark Ronson featuring Amy Winehouse”, it would go on to be the biggest U.K. hit of the decade, played at every wedding since, sometimes twice!
+Amy Winehouse’s Back to Black isn’t the only album where her raw talent shines.
+The album track Me & Mr. Jones is another gem, and let’s not forget Valerie, recorded around the same time and released as “Mark Ronson featuring Amy Winehouse.”
+It went on to become the biggest U.K. hit of the decade, played at weddings ever since—sometimes even twice!

-Let’s also not forget the covers she sang in Will You Still Love Me Tomorrow and I Heard It Through The Grapevine.
-Amy is one of those singers who could sing the phone book and we’d all love it, give her a great tune and she’s up there with Aretha.
+Amy’s covers also deserve mention—Will You Still Love Me Tomorrow and I Heard It Through The Grapevine showcase her ability to make any song her own.
+She was one of those rare singers who could probably sing the phone book and we’d still love it.
+Give her a great tune, and she belongs in the same conversation as legends like Aretha Franklin.

-Unfortunately, she never got to make her third album.
-Apparently, she wanted it to be reggae but her label didn’t like that idea.
-I did, can you imagine an Amy Winehouse version of Exodus?
+Sadly, Amy never got to make her third album.
+Reports say she wanted to take it in a reggae direction, but her label didn’t support the idea.
+I, for one, would have loved to hear it—can you imagine an Amy Winehouse version of Exodus?
 It would have been glorious…

-On July the 23rd 2011, Amy Winehouse was pronounced dead from alcohol poisoning.
-She joined the 27 Club, an informal list consisting of musicians and actors who all died at this age, including Robert Johnson, Brian Jones, Jimi Hendrix, Janis Joplin, Jim Morrison, and Kurt Cobain.
+On July 23, 2011, Amy was pronounced dead from alcohol poisoning.
+She joined the 27 Club, an informal list of musicians and actors who all died at that age, including Robert Johnson, Brian Jones, Jimi Hendrix, Janis Joplin, Jim Morrison, and Kurt Cobain.

-What is clear is that we all lost one of the most talented singer-songwriters of our time in 2011.
-She should have gone to rehab.
+There are many theories about who or what is to blame—her husband, the paparazzi, a new manager who some rumours claim was also her dealer, or even her father.
+But what is indisputable is that we lost one of the most talented singer-songwriters of our time in 2011.
+Amy should have gone to rehab.

 Amy Winehouse Tunes | Related Pages